d4ndox/mnp/README.md

 ## How to setup a payment

 Three ways to monitor a payment.
-But you start by listing all subaddresses and decide which address to use.
-I do NOT recommend the subaddress on index 0.
+You start by listing all subaddresses and decide which address to use (index 0 is NOT recommend).

 List all subaddresses and indices with the command mnp-payment:

 ```bash